carlopacioni/vortexRdata/cran-comments.md

 * Version bumped to 1.0.2 and resubmitted to CRAN.

 ### Version 1.0.3
 A third reviewer commented:

-* Title: Example Data for R Package vortexR
-    Pls put 'vortexR' inside single quotes.
+* Title: Example Data for R Package vortexR: "Please put 'vortexR' inside single quotes."

-    This has been amended.
+    This has been amended, the `Title` now single-quotes 'vortexR' in line with the `Description`.

 ## Downstream dependencies
 We have checked downstream dependencies of vortexR using devtools::revdep_check().